blgzm18-collab/Focus.js/README.md

 This project reflects the core philosophy of Cove Labs: build tools that empower creativity, protect privacy, and stay lightweight enough for anyone to use.

+---

+## 📬 Contact

+If you have questions, suggestions, or want to contribute to focus.js, feel free to reach out:
+Primary Email:

+## 📧 gzmbl18@gmail.com

+Secondary Email (checked less frequently):

+## 📧 Jw4Lk3r16@hotmail.com

+Whether you're reporting a bug, proposing a feature, or just saying hi, you're welcome to reach out anytime.

+---